ionnich/SuperMind/0-Zettel/Deep Learning.md

 What is deep learning?

 Deep learning is a process that takes typically ambiguous data, feeds it through a [[Multi-layered Neural Network]] to be made sense of.
-The neural network finds patterns or [[Deep Learning Features|Featuresj]]
+The neural network finds patterns or [[Deep Learning Features|Features]]